 The six nominees

-The programmes in the running for the Best Drama prize at the Broadcast Awards 2021 highlight the depth of quality British-produced drama series.
+The programmes in the running for the Best Entertainment prize at the Broadcast Awards 2021 all demonstrate the very best in British entertainment programming.

 Strictly Come Dancing co-presenter Claudia Winkleman will front this year’s virtual ceremony, in a show that will feature a wealth of special guests and leading industry names from 6.30pm on 27 May.